National Cancer Awareness Day is otherwise known as Cancer Eradication Day which is observed on the 7th of November every year in India.

 All about cancer (Things to know)

 Cancer is a genetic and non-communicable disease which results from the improper activity of growth-promoting genes that are less active or completely inactive in normal cells.
 It is a growth disorder of cells in which cells start to grow in an invasive & uncontrolled way.

-Tumours are nodule like cluster of cancerous cells which may be defined as 2 types,
+Tumours are nodule like clusters of cancerous cells which may be defined as 2 types,

-- Benign tumours: these types of tumours enclosed in connective tissue and remain localised to a specific part of the body’s tissue.
+Benign tumours: these types of tumours are enclosed in connective tissue and remain localised to a specific part of the body’s tissue.

 Different types of Cancer:

 There are approximately 100 types of cancer we may categorise according to the respective site, tissue and organ.
 But it is broadly divided into 3 main pathological types.
 They are,